WoltLab/docs.woltlab.com/docs/view/template-plugins.md

 If the template variable `__language` exists, this language object will be used instead of `WCF::getLanguage()`.
 This modifier is useful when assigning the value directly to a variable.

+Note that template scripting is applied to the output of the variable, which can lead to unwanted side effects.
+Use `phrase` instead if you don't want to use template scripting.

 ```smarty
 {$languageItem|language}